Q-Minh/nihu/dox/custom_element.md

 \snippet custom_gaussian_element.hpp Shape traits

-- We have defined the shape set domain as the ::quad_domain.
+- We have defined the shape set's domain as the ::quad_domain.
 - The number of shape set nodes is 4.
-- The polynomial order of the shape functions (the highest power of \f$\xi\f$ or \f$\eta\f$ in their definition) is 1.
+- The polynomial order of the shape functions (the highest power of \f$\xi\f$ or \f$\eta\f$ in the definition of \f$L_i(\xi,\eta)\f$) is 1.
 - The polynomial order of the Jacobian (the highest power of \f$\xi\f$ or \f$\eta\f$ in the product of the derivatives \f$L'_{\xi}\cdot L'_{\eta}\f$) is 1 too.

+We mention here that the order of the Jacobian is only needed if the shape function set is used as a geometrical interpolation function set.
+This will not be the case now, but we keep our code consistent with other shape function definitions.

-After having defined the shape set traits, we can define the shape function class itself.
+After having the shape set traits defined, we can define the shape function class itself.
 The class must define three static member functions.
 - `eval_shape` evaluates the shape functions.
 - `eval_dshape` evaluates the gradient of the shape functions.